konklone/fisacourt/README.md

 **Pushover**

 [Pushover](https://pushover.net/) provides basic push notifications for any device with the Pushover application installed ([Android](https://pushover.net/clients/android), [iOS](https://pushover.net/clients/ios)).
-The application costs $5, but messages are free (up to 7,500 per month), so Pushover may be a better choice than SMS if SMS is expensive or unavailable in your area.
+The application costs $5 (for iOS) or $4 (for Android), but messages are free (up to 7,500 per month), so Pushover may be a better choice than SMS if SMS is expensive or unavailable in your area.

 You will need to tell Pushover about your application, but applications are automatically approved at this time.